 Moving further away from in-your-face juniper, Hendrick’s pushes flavors like rose and cucumber, which are infused into the spirit.
 Distilled in relatively small batches in Scotland, Hendrick’s offers a taste of the Highlands without the peaty tones of Scotch.
 Hendrick’s is best served with a slice of cucumber instead of a lime, so make sure you’ve stopped off at the grocery store on your way home from the liquor store.

 Article originally published by Pat Evans on June 12, 2017.
-Last updated by Sam Slaughter on April 9, 2018.
+Last updated by Sam Slaughter on September 5, 2018, to include details of The Manual Spirit Awards 2018.